 Gunmen kill at least 27 in mosque attack in northern Nigeria, officials say

-Such attacks have become common in Nigeria’s northwestern, north-central regions where local herders and farmers clash.
+Such attacks have become common in Nigeria’s northwestern and north-central regions, where local herders and farmers clash.

-At least 27 worshippers have been killed and several wounded when armed bandits stormed a mosque in northern Nigeria’s Katsina state during morning prayers, the village head and a hospital official said.
+At least 27 worshippers have been killed and several wounded when armed bandits stormed a mosque in northern Nigeria’s Katsina state during morning prayers, a village head and a hospital official said.

-No one immediately claimed responsibility, but such attacks have become more common in Nigeria’s northwestern and north-central regions where local herders and farmers often clash over limited access to land and water.
+No one immediately claimed responsibility, but such attacks have become more common in Nigeria’s northwestern and north-central regions, where local herders and farmers often clash over limited access to land and water.

-The attacks have killed and injured scores – an attack June in in north-central Nigeria killed more than 100 people.
+The attacks have killed and injured scores, with a June attack in north-central Nigeria killing more than 100 people.
 Amnesty International called for the government to end the “almost daily bloodshed in Benue state”.
 That attack took place in Yelwata, a town in Benue State, according to Amnesty.

 The prolonged conflict has become deadlier in recent years, with authorities and analysts warning that more herdsmen are taking up arms.